 The last car ever to be conceived from the beginning as uniquely a Plymouth was the 1970 Duster.
 The awesome 3rd generation Barracuda, also debuting that year, was larger and more expensive than its Valiant-based predecessor.
 At the same time, the boxy compact Valiant possessed not one iota of excitement.
 Between these two extremes Plymouth planners found a gap in their lineup for an inexpensive 2-door with a bit of style.
-Their problem was that the Barracuda consumed a good portion of Plymouth’s 1970 product budget (This after an expensive redo of the full sized line the previous year) Given only minimal funding for the effort, designers had no choice but to use 90% of the dreary Valiant and try to turn it into something lively.
+Their problem was that the new Barracuda consumed a good portion of Plymouth’s 1970 product budget (This after an expensive redo of the full sized line the previous year) Given only minimal funding for the effort, designers had no choice but to use more that 90% of the dreary Valiant and try to turn it into something lively.
 They decided to leave the chassis, interior and front half of the car alone and put all their efforts into one of the prettiest ass-jobs in the annals of the automobile.

 The Duster was an instant hit.
 Plymouth dealers moved 217,000 of them in its first year – six times as many as the previous year’s 2-door Valiant.
 Part of Duster’s popularity came from the variety of guises in which it could be ordered.
 Interiors ranged from vinyl bench seats, to cloth buckets with center console, full instrumentation and a fold down rear seat.
 Full or half vinyl roofs could be ordered, with or without a sliding steel sunroof.
 Buyers could power their Dusters with anything from a budget-priced granny-mobile 125hp Slant Six, right up to a mighty 275hp V8-powered Duster 340.

 The Duster 340, as it turns out, was one of the most potent machines of the muscle car era.
 With its combination of low weight and high power, 340s turned in some of the fastest times on the drag strip.